 Managing Director and Chief Executive Officer, Executive Director

-Mr Stevens was appointed as Managing Director and CEO of ASX Limited on 1 August 2016.
+Dominic Stevens was appointed Managing Director and Chief Executive Officer of ASX in August 2016.
 He was an independent non-executive director of ASX from December 2013 until his appointment as CEO.

-Mr Stevens was the Chief Executive Officer and Managing Director of Challenger Limited until February 2012, having previously held senior roles overseeing Challenger’s capital, risk management and strategy.
+Prior to ASX, Dominic was the Chief Executive Officer and Managing Director of Challenger, having previously held senior roles overseeing Challenger’s capital, risk management and strategy.

 Chief Financial Officer

 Gillian Larkins was appointed Chief Financial Officer of ASX in October 2018.
 In this role, she is responsible for ASX’s Finance, Investor Relations and National Facilities functions.

 Gillian has more than 25 years of experience in finance, strategy and management roles across a number of industries.
 Prior to ASX, Gillian was at Perpetual Limited, initially as Group Executive, Transformation in October 2012, prior to taking on the CFO role in 2013 until 2018.
 Her CFO role at Perpetual encompassed finance, technology, legal, compliance and risk responsibilities.
 Before Perpetual, Gillian was CFO of Westpac’s Institutional Bank and CFO for Citigroup’s operations in Australia and New Zealand.

 Gillian has also served on numerous boards, including Hastings Funds Management from 2009 to 2011, and The Trust Company (Sydney Airport) Ltd from 2016-2018.